subreption/hackrf_sweeper/README.md

 Listening for data from tcp://localhost:5555 with CURVE encryption...
 ```

+**Remember to specify a key directory to hold the CURVE certificates**.

 ## Reporting bugs

 Please file an issue, or even better, provide a **tested** and **documented** PR. :-)